 She has also serves on the board of the National Association of Minority Automobile Dealers.

 Jonathan Rosenzweig is a Managing Director and Head of Americas Equity Research at Citi.
-In this role, he has been responsible for our Equity Research product in North America and Latin America for the last seven years.
+In this role, he has been responsible for our Equity Research product in North America and Latin America for the last 8 years.
 Prior to his current position, Jonathan served as a Deputy Director and Associate Director of US Research for 5 years.
 From 1993 to 2002, Jonathan was a Senior Analyst covering the Imaging sector within Citi Research.
 He earned a top 2 ranking from Institutional Investor Magazine for the sector each year from 1998 to 2002.
 Prior to Citi, Jonathan worked as a Financial Analyst at Duke University Management Company.
 Jonathan earned his Bachelor of Arts degree from Duke University in 1990 and his Master of Business Administration degree from the Fuqua School of Business at Duke in 1993.